-Timer 2 can also be configured simply as the compare mode by setting CP/RL2.
+Timer 2 can be also configured simply as the compare mode by setting $CP/\overline{RL2}$.
 In this mode RCOMP2H and RCOMP2L registers serve as the compare value registers.
 As Timer 2 up counting, TH2 and TL2 match RCOMP2H and RCOMP2L, TF3 (T2CON.7) will be set by hardware to indicate a compare match event.